 We are now commissioning an auditor to carry out the assessment of DCC's contract management and procurement as part of the annual price control.
-This document sets out the terms of reference for the assurance review being requested by Ofgem.
+This document sets out the terms of reference for the assurance review by the auditor being requested by Ofgem.